 Research made public.

-Our research in the areas of operations research, mathematics and computer science regularly appears in renowned scientific journals.
+Our research in the areas of operations research, mathematics, and computer science regularly appears in peer-reviewed scientific journals.
 Of course we also participate in international conferences and workshops.
-Our newest results are available in advance as preprints.
+All our results are also freely available as preprints.

 Integer Programming and Combinatorial Optimization